ElmoDFGD/ElmoRim/README.md

   >By default, ElmoRim also uses the mods [Incremental Gains](https://www.nexusmods.com/skyrimspecialedition/mods/67270) & [Hardcore Level Up - Incremental Gains Addon](https://www.nexusmods.com/skyrimspecialedition/mods/72741) which increase max Magicka/Health/Stamina by a small amount each time the player sleeps.
 The attributes increase proportionally to how much they were reduced before sleeping.
   >
-  >*Selecting an attribute upon levelling up will now only increase that attribute by one point.*
+  >This replaces the vanilla attribute progression.
+Selecting an attribute upon levelling up will now only increase that attribute by one point.
   >
   >These two mods can be disabled if the vanilla system is preferred.